The-New-Maps-Project/NMP-Algorithm/README.md

 # The New Maps Project Redistricting Algorithm v1.2

-## Updates: v1.2
+## Updates: v2.0
-Effective Aug 31 2020
-No Breaking Changes
+Effective April 7 2021
+No breaking changes to original algorithm methodology

 **Changes:**
-1. All results write to a newly created file in a folder called "results" in the root directory.
-Files created in a specific format, with the state name, threshold, and time created.
-See "Retrieve Output Data" below
-2. Prints the number of lines outputted.
-3. Prints version of algorithm when run.
+1. New point-based redistricting model: treats data as a collection of single points, and precincts may be divided amongst different districts.
+No threshold support as of version 2.0.
+Read more in algorithm documentation.
+2. Auto runs point based-based redistricting model when input threshold is "0"

 ## How to use: